 Remember, unlike what happens in physical stores, customers can’t see, feel, or touch products when buying online.
 The closest they can get to that tangible experience is seeing (in fact scrutinizing) product images to make a buying decision.

-It’s a no-brainer that you must add high-quality images relevant to what you offer on your website.
+It’s a no-brainer that you must add high-quality images relevant to what you offer on your eCommerce website.
 Avoid showing stock images because they lack authenticity and don’t represent your offerings in the best way.
 If you can, go for lifestyle imagery as it impacts the psyche of your target audience and makes them visualize how using your products might feel.
 When strategically placed on your homepage, videos can also do a killer job of engaging your website visitors.

 Test idea 9 – Branded video to improve user engagement